Last updated on September 19th, 2020

 Buy an extra cuke or two just to be sure you get enough juice.

 I’ll get to weeding and landscaping the front yard eventually, I swear.
-Just as soon as I finish this cocktail.
+Just as soon as I finish these lemongrass cucumber cocktails.

 - 4 fresh lemongrass stalks